 Bad design, will damage your conversion rate and your profits.

 If you were this customer, would you know what you have in your shopping cart?

-So what does a well-designed ecommerce store (with a good conversion rate) look like?
+So what do well-designed ecommerce stores (with good conversion rates) look like?

-Many Mornings is a sock that has a well-designed ecommerce store.
+Many Mornings is a sock company that has a well-designed ecommerce store.

 But what does ‘well designed’ mean?

 - In the top right, you can see my total cart value